SiwanartMa/pancreas_cell_lineage_reconstruction/README.md

 # In silico analysis of plasticity in the pancreatic lineages

 This repository contains the code and data processing pipeline used in my master's dissertation for reconstructing cell lineages and analyzing single-cell RNA-seq data from human pancreas development using CellTag, Seurat, and GEMLI.
-Raw data, metadata, and outputs are not available since there are unpublished results
+Raw data, metadata, and outputs are not available since there are unpublished information.

-## Project Structure
-- scripts/  #scripts for each step of analysis

 ## Analyses were performed using: